kovidgoyal/kitty/docs/build.rst

 :code:`kitty`
     Installs the main program

 This allows users to install the terminfo and shell integration files on servers into which they ssh, without needing to install all of |kitty|.
+The shell integration files **must** still be present in :file:`lib/kitty/shell-integration` when installing the kitty main package as the kitty program expects to find them there.

 .. note::
    You need a couple of extra dependencies to build linux-package. :file:`tic`